Maputo Safety Guide

 Nightlife

-• Watch your drink—spiking incidents have been reported at crowded clubs.
+• Watch your drink being poured.
+Spiking incidents are rare but have been reported in crowded Maputo nightclubs.

 Information for Specific Travelers